luiscruz/course_sustainableSE/2025/p1_measuring_software/g22_ffmpeg.md

 | H.265 | 1280x720 | 1026 kbps | 12.8 MB |
 | H.265 | 1920x1080 | 1853 kbps | 23.0 MB |

+We observe that H.265 indeed achieves better compression, particularly at higher resolutions.
+While we cannot guarantee that the video quality of H.264 and H.265 is exactly the same, using a fixed constant rate factor (CRF) and preset ensures that the quality remains comparable across both codecs.

 ### Metrics <!--Data Collection-->
 We will measure: